trex2004/Expense-Tracker-Frontend/README.md

 This specific repository is the frontend part of the project.
 React.js and its associated packages for building a user interface, providing routing and state management.
 Victory and Ant Design is used for components.
 Bootstrap is used for styling.

+## Setup
+1. Download or Clone the repo
+2. Add local proxy to package.json file and remove vercel link from the axios calls or keep it as is if you want to use online database
+3. Run "npm install" to install dependencies
+4. Run "npm start" to start the appication (make sure you have started your backend server if you are running backend locally)
+5. Open [http://localhost:3000] to view in your browser